ChicagoDev/dsp/03-command_line.md

 What do the following commands do:

 `ls` List the contents of a directory ...

 `ls -a` ... including hidden files

-`ls -l`  ... long format ... showing permissions, access times, file size `ls -lh`  ... long format + file size type (KB,MB,GB) `ls -lah` ... see above.
+`ls -l`  ... long format ... showing permissions, access times, file size

+`ls -lh`  ... long format + file size type (KB,MB,GB)

+`ls -lah` ... see above

-`ls -t`  ... lists most recently modified files first `ls -Glp`  ...
+`ls -t`  ... lists most recently modified files first

+`ls -Glp`  ...
 Color output and place a '/' after file if a directory